 The Living Lagoons provide habitat for birds, fish, turtles, frogs, water rats, insects and reptiles.
 Native fish breeding programs are restocking the Edward River.
-This supports tourism and social connections and makes the
+This supports tourism and social connections and makes the town an attractive place to live.

 Stormwater entering the system is filtered in the lagoons and discharged in a clean and healthy state to the river.